kellerkinderDE/deployer-shopware6/README.md

 This repository contains a [deployer](https://deployer.org/) configuration for Shopware 6.

 ## Usage
-Copy the contents of this repository to a folder inside your project.
+Copy the contents of the `example` subfolder in this repository into your project and/or modify it to suit your needs.

-Enter the following to your `.gitlab-ci.yml` or adjust it to your ci syntax.
+Paste the following into your `.gitlab-ci.yml` or adapt it to your ci syntax.
-You have to place the files in a folder called `.deployment`.
+You will need to place the files in a folder called `.deployment`.

 ### Assumptions
 * We assume that the `js` files have already been built in the CI and published to the deployment jobs via artifacts.